Switch-Bros/NRO-Forwarder/README.md

 ![Screenshot](https://i.imgur.com/AhfXb5q.png)

 ## How to use guide
-On the main picture box you can drag a graphics file, supported formats are  png,jpg,jpeg,tif,bmp,gif A new graphics file will be created automatically which will be a 256x256 pixel jpg.
+On the main picture box you can drag a graphics file, supported formats are png, jpg, jpeg, tif, bmp, gif.
+A new graphics file will be created automatically which will be a 256x256 pixel jpg.

 You can also drag an existing nro file onto this, information from that will auto populate the programs input boxes